sadko4u/spike-bender/README.md

   * Configure the upward compressor according to the computed RMS value.
   * Adjust the volume of the audio file within the selected dynamics range to match the specified RMS value.
+* Find the peaks that exceed the median peak value for more than configured threshold and eliminate them.
 * Normalize the output file if required.
 * Write the output file.